johanneskastl/jenkins_vagrant_libvirt_ansible/README.md

 ## Disabling the Ansible provisioning

-In case you do not want Ansible to install teleport (because you want to install it yourself), just comment out the following lines in the `Vagrantfile`:
+In case you do not want Ansible to install Jenkins (because you want to install it yourself), just comment out the following lines in the `Vagrantfile`:

 ```hcl